james-menzies/secret_santa/README.md

 * Post-Gifting Phase: Users will be given a countdown timer for when the event is due to begin.

-* Reveal Phase: Users will have a present icon that will reveal their emoji gift and message in an animation.
+* Reveal Phase: Users will be able to view an animation of the present being opened when they click on it.

-* Post-Reveal Phase: User can see the gifts that others have received, and who the grinches were.
+* Post-Reveal Phase: The user can now see the gifts that others have received, and who turned out to be a grinch.

 ### Gifting Page